A new wave of corporate governance and audit reform is hitting the UK, and according to KPMG, it’s a beast.

 UK SOX is imminent.
 While it may seem reasonable to take a wait-and-see approach, experts agree that it’s best to start preparing now.
 In KPMG’s experience, it can take up to 36 months to prepare an automated control environment for SOX.
 Therefore, UK firms should take advantage of this interim period and work to establish strong controls that are monitored, validated, and digitised.

-Unlike the US, the UK has an advantage—they can learn from past experiences and digitize control requirements.
+Unlike the US, the UK has an advantage—they can learn from past experiences and digitise control requirements.
 Overall, UK SOX presents a great opportunity to take on a larger digital transformation project made necessary by the pandemic.

 Here are four actionable steps Accounting and Finance (A&F) can take to get ready for UK SOX requirements in a digital world.